-Credit counseling is available through non-profit agencies, often free of charge.
+Credit counseling is available through non-profit agencies, often free of charge or at a low cost.
 You will meet with a credit counselor to review your finances.
 During the meeting, they will also work with you to create a plan to better manage your income, expenses and debt load.
 They may also suggest other alternatives, like a debt management plan, to get a handle on your outstanding debt.

 Debt management plan

 A debt management plan (DMP) is a three- to five-year roadmap designed to help you get out of debt sooner.
 You’ll repay the total amount you owe, but the credit counselor will work with your creditors to negotiate concessions, including fee waivers or reduced interest rates.

 If the creditors agree to the plan, you’ll begin making the monthly payment specified in the DMP to the credit counseling agency.
 They will divide this amount amongst creditors each month per the payment schedule in the agreement.
 You should also know that the creditors will most likely close your accounts when you enroll in a DMP.
 Furthermore, you probably won’t be allowed to apply for new credit until the plan is complete.

 Bankruptcy is a type of debt relief that should only be used as a last resort.
 The two most common forms of bankruptcy are Chapter 7 (liquidation) and Chapter 13 (reorganization).